 - Be a contact point for consumers who wish to receive information on services in other countries of the European Union.

 The European Consumer Centres Network (ECC-Net) was created by the European Commission in 2005.
-There is one European Consumer Centre in each member state of the European Union as well as in Norway, Iceland and UK.
-That is 30 ECCs in total.
+There is one European Consumer Centre in each member state of the European Union as well as in Norway or Iceland.
 They offer free assistance and advice to consumers.

 The network definitely aims at more trust of the consumers in the internal market: Providing free information and assistance to consumers in cases of cross-border conflicts should create incentives to take advantage of the new opportunities offered by the European market.

 The ECC-Net enables all ECCs to collaborate in order to settle disputes between consumers and companies based in other EU countries, Iceland or Norway.
 Besides this conflict-solving mission, the ECCs of the ECC-Net work together on common projects for consumers (for instance: buying a car in Europe, guarantees & warranties…).
 Moreover, the ECC-Net forwards any requests of European consumerson potential dysfunctions of the internal market to national and European authorities.
 To this purpose, position papers on various topics like the rights of air passengers are published.